 Inefficiency is Everywhere

 In an ever increasingly competitive world, speed to market is crucial; oil and lubricant manufacturers must stay ahead of the curve.
 The recent lack of demand need only increase efficiency so that no resources go to waste.
 Furthermore, new products require new labels, which must undergo a stringent review and approval process.
 It is vital that chemical companies do not allow this to slow the rate of new product introduction (NPI).

 Throw into this a complex network of third party printers, scattered across the globe.
-Chemicals companies who manufacture consumer facing goods such as engine oil will need to produce glossy consumer facing labels, which need specialist printing capability.
+Chemicals companies who manufacture consumer-facing goods such as engine oil will need to produce glossy consumer-facing labels, which require specialist printing capability.
 Ensuring these globally distributed printers only have access to the most recent approved version of a label is key, but using manual processes such as emails to communicate changes means the chances of the wrong version being printed are high.

 These inefficiencies cost the chemicals industry not just in financial terms, but in terms of opportunities and competitive advantage.
 In a highly competitive sector that is already struggling, chemical companies cannot afford to continually make these errors and decrease their potential.
 The COVID-19 pandemic and the increasing awareness globally of the need to reduce oil consumption to combat the climate crisis have only emphasised the requirement for greater efficiency and innovation when it comes to chemical product management and labeling.